Last updated on May 23rd, 2023 at 03:28 pm

 Oxygen Desaturation Index (ODI)?

 This shows the number of Oxygen desaturations events during an hour of sleep.
-A desaturation event is determined as a reduction of 4% or more of the Oxygen saturation baseline level.
-As you can imagine, the more your oxygen drops the harder the heart must work.
-The normal range of the ODI is 5 or lower.
+A desaturation event is determined as a reduction of 4% or more from the baseline level.
+The more your oxygen level drops, the harder the heart must work.
+The normal range for the ODI is five or lower.

-If you need more help understanding your Sleep Apnoea test results, please free free to contact us.
+If you need more help understanding your Sleep Apnoea test results, please feel free to contact us.

 What is a good AHI score on CPAP?

-Sleep specialists believe the ideal AHI for CPAP machine users should be below 5.
+Sleep specialists believe the ideal level for CPAP users should be below 5.
 However, it differs from person to person, and it is normal for the number to fluctuate.

 Why is my CPAP AHI so high?